idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/tutorials/introduction/answer02a.md

 > Experiment with different settings for the mechanical properties of the sample
 > and the applied loading.
 What happens if you drastically reduce the Young's
 > modulus or increase the applied pressure.
-Is the simulaion result still valid?
+Is the simulation result still valid?

 The current input is set up for small deformation mechanics.
-Large load relative to the material stiffness will lead to large defromation, for which a finite strain formulation needs to be used.
+Large load relative to the material stiffness will lead to large deformation, for which a finite strain formulation needs to be used.
 Read about our incremental finite strain formulation [here](ComputeFiniteStrain.md).